shopware/shopware/src/Docs/Resources/current/47-app-system-guide/10-plugins-and-apps.md

 A look into the Shopware source code to write an extension is virtually no longer necessary
 * The different events are defined by Shopware.
 However, after that your app actually has very little to do with Shopware.
 Even someone who has never worked with Shopware before can start developing an app quickly that way.
-* By the possibility to include pages from your domain directly in the administration, also such use cases become much easier.
+* By the possibility to include self-hosted user-interfaces from your external implementation directly in the administration, such use cases become much easier as well.
 * The app system can be used both in the self-hosted and in the SaaS variant of Shopware